codefresh-io/docs.codefresh.io/_docs/administration/access-control.md

 ### Creating teams

-To create and manage teams of people, from the left sidebar of the Codefresh UI choose *Account Settings* and then click on the *Team* menu item under *User Management*.
+To create and manage teams of people, from the left sidebar of the Codefresh UI choose *Account Settings* and then click on the *Users & Teams* menu item under *User Management*.
+Finally choose the second tab called *Teams*

 > Only Enterprise customers can add new teams.
 Other Codefresh plans can only use the predefined *Users* and *Admin* teams.
 [Contact us](https://codefresh.io/contact-us/) if you wish to upgrade to an Enterprise plan.